EbrahimKaram/LebaneseEngineers/README.md

 spec1  | حقل الاختصاص  |  subfields

-https://techcommunity.microsoft.com/t5/excel/open-and-edit-a-csv-file-in-utf8/m-p/1035542
+**Tech Tip**
+Please note that UTF-8 is not the default for excel.
+You need to change it following the link below https://techcommunity.microsoft.com/t5/excel/open-and-edit-a-csv-file-in-utf8/m-p/1035542

+What we notice is that when we pick a field we don't get a list of subfields to choose from.
+They stay the same.

-It seems that the subfields are not divided according to fields The subfields are the same for all fields.
-Seems to be a time issue with implementation or just lazy implementation
+The subfields are the same for all fields.
+This might be due to a  time issue with implementation or just lazy implementation.
+This is just odd because the screen does load when you pick a field.

 ## What can we do
-Let's see what happens when try unrelated field with a subfield We will get the following response
+Let's see what happens when try an unrelated field with a subfield.
+We will get the following response

 ```